-You are running UAM, REMSAD, or CAM_X including elevated point sources and/or PinG sources.

-- You are running CMAQ and want to select specific elevated sources or want to model with the PinG capability. - You are running MAQSIP and want to select specific elevated sources.
+- You are running UAM or CAM_X including elevated point sources and/or PinG sources. - You are running CMAQ and want to select specific elevated sources or want to model with the PinG capability.

 The following steps must be taken to use Elevpoint: